Rhinox-Training/grpl-2.0/README.md

 - Hand visualization
 - Extension methods for Unity types

-To have a look at the documentation of Grapple Core, click [here](https://rhinox-training.github.io/grpl-2.0/pages/GRPL_Core/core.html)
+To have a look at the documentation and installation guide of Grapple Core, click [here](https://rhinox-training.github.io/grpl-2.0/pages/GRPL_Core/core.html)

 ## Grapple Interaction Toolkit
 The Grapple Interaction Toolkit provides functionality to create interactive experiences in Unity.
 The main features of